Boosting thermalization of classical and quantum many-body systems: Conclusions

-By exploiting freedom in the choice of kinetic coefficients, we demonstrate the optimization of these coefficients to maximize the spectral gap, which reduces thermalization timescales.
-According to Weyl's inequality \cite{weyl_asymptotische_1912}, the spectral gap is a concave function with respect to different Lindbladians corresponding to the same equilibrium state.
-Thus, the optimal Lindbladian should respect the symmetries of the equilibrium state, which reduce many free parameters in the kinetic coefficients.
+By exploiting freedom in the choice of kinetic coefficients, we demonstrate the optimization of these coefficients to enhance the spectral gap, which reduces thermalization timescales.
+According to Weyl's inequality \cite{weyl_asymptotische_1912}, the spectral gap depends concavely on convex combinations of Lindbladians that share the same equilibrium state.
+Therefore, the optimal Lindbladian is expected to respect the symmetries of the equilibrium state, thereby reducing the number of free parameters in the kinetic coefficients.

-For illustrating our framework based on the optimization of spectral gap, we study the LMG model and the KI model.
-For the LMG model, we construct and optimize the Lindbladians in the symmetric subspace for $J_y=0$ and $J_y=-J_x$.
-Compared to the canonical choice of the kinetic coefficients, the spectral gap is enhanced by a factor of two, under the optimal kinetic coefficients.
-For classical KI models, we have constructed the classical Liouvillians and the corresponding parent Hamiltonians for single and multiple spin-flips in arbitrary spatial dimensions.
-For single spin-flip in 1D, we exploit symmetries and construct variational states for the gap in each subspace.
-The spectral gap is the minimum one of these gaps.
-The flip symmetry reduces free parameters in kinetic coefficients from four to two.
-We further maximize the variational gap and obtain the optimal kinetic coefficient.

-In future research, applying the framework to quantum many-body systems with noncommuting Hamiltonians requires efficient representations (e.g. tensor-network \cite{cirac_matrix_2021}, or neural quantum states \cite{carleo_solving_2017}) for quasilocal Lindbladians or parent Hamiltonians.
+In future research, applying the framework to quantum many-body systems with noncommuting Hamiltonians requires efficient representations (e.g. tensor-network \cite{cirac_matrix_2021}, neural quantum states \cite{carleo_solving_2017}) for quasilocal Lindbladians or parent Hamiltonians.
 We leave this open challenge for future study.
-Also, utilizing semidefinite programming (SDP) \cite{cruz_preparation_2022,kull_lower_2024,robichon_bootstrapping_2024,mortimer_certifying_2024} could certify lower bounds on spectral gaps for larger systems.
-Combining variational upper bounds with SDP lower bounds will enhance the optimization of Lindbladians, allowing for extensions to larger systems with more complex kinetic rules (e.g., multiple spin-flip), more spatial dimensions (e.g., 2D kinetic Ising model).
+Also, utilizing the SDP approach \cite{cruz_preparation_2022,kull_lower_2024,robichon_bootstrapping_2024,mortimer_certifying_2025} could certify lower bounds on spectral gaps for larger systems.
+Combining variational upper bounds with SDP lower bounds will improve the optimization of Lindblanians and allow extensions to larger systems with more complex kinetic rules (e.g., multiple spin-flip), more spatial dimensions (e.g., 2D kinetic Ising model).
 These bounds further enable precise characterization of the dynamical critical exponent of kinetic Ising models \cite{haake_universality_1980}.
-A compelling direction for future work is to invert the problem: rather than maximizing the minimum decay rate to enhance thermalization, one could minimize the maximum decay rate to reduce environmental disturbance.
+A compelling direction for future work is to invert the problem: rather than maximizing the minimum decay rate to boost thermalization, one could minimize the maximum decay rate to reduce environmental disturbance.
 This approach involves finding an upper bound for the maximum decay rate in open many-body systems, as recently demonstrated in Ref.~\cite{mok2024universal}.